Section 10. Classifications.

 Section 10.
 House Session.

-The House of Delegates shall meet annually in the fall; a second meeting may be held at the discretion of the Board of Trustees, or a special session may be held pursuant to Section 90.
+The House of Delegates shall meet annually; a second meeting may be held at the discretion of the Board of Trustees, or a special session may be held pursuant to Section 90.

 The executive director shall cause to be published in The JOURNAL of the Association an official notice of the time and place of each Session, and shall also send each delegate and alternate a copy of such notice, together with official credentials, as soon as practicable after each such delegate and alternate has been officially certified, but not less than ten days before the opening of such session.